Mid-South Trails Association - Then and Now

 During 2014 and early 2015 Mid-South Trails Association reorganized to better serve the mountain bike community into the future.
 In 2014 MSTA registered with the state of Tennessee as a non-profit public benefit corporation.
 We formed an initial Board of Directors and established officers.
-That group, which serves now, completed all the requirements of forming this corporation.
+That group completed all the requirements of forming this corporation.

 In 2015 the process continued with application to the IRS for 501(c)(3) recognition.
 MSTA received our Letter of Determination in March which makes it official.
 Donations are tax deductible to the extent allowed by law.